alimranahmed/LaraBlog/readme.md

-s# Personal Blog Using Laravel 5.3
+# Personal Blog Using Laravel 5.3
 A blogging system for personal use.

 ### Features